HeightCoder/ZagreuS-Ransomware-Builder/README.md

 Because of that, you no longer need to pay the author to get any kind of source/build.

 🛠️ Times work, a few hours to fix damaged designer code and restore original states/functions.
-I did not bother to restore the original GUI, I left an old cracked verions GUI instead.
+I did not bother to restore the original GUI, I left an old cracked versions GUI instead.

 ## 🎥 〢 Proof
 https://github.com/user-attachments/assets/07d734cd-33c7-4cb3-9d94-a634b5bce69f